allevo/nodejs-gearman-c-binded/README.md

  - All tests must be pass.
  - Use gearman always during the test to make your test as realistic as possible.
  - You contribution is very important!

+All tests are simple without mocking object and using a real gearman server.
+Each test should be like your code.